 Another downside for this epilator would be the low number of tweezers.
-It only comes with 21 which is one of the lowest numbers for a full sized epilator.
+It only comes with 21, which is one of the lowest figures for a full-sized epilator.

-To put that in perspective, the Braun Silk Epil 7 and 9 comes with 72 tweezers as well as the Emojie Ap-18.
+To put that in perspective, the Braun Silk Epil 7 and 9 come with 72 tweezers as well as the Emjoi Ap-18.
 The lower number of tweezers means it’ll take longer to remove hair follicles versus an epilator with more tweezers.

 Which body part can I use this epilator on?

 The lack of attachments and tools limits the area this epilator can pluck hair on.
-This would be best used on flat, non-sensitive areas such as the legs, body and arms.
+This would be best used on flat, non-sensitive regions such as the legs, body, and arms.

-Using this on ultra-sensitive areas such as the pubic area or underarms isn’t the best idea because it’ll be a very painful experience.
+Using this on ultra-sensitive areas such as the pubic area or underarms isn’t the best idea because it’ll be a harrowing experience.

-If you read the reviews though, there are women who use this on their underarms with success.
+If you read the reviews, though, some women use this on their underarms with success.

-The cord can get in the way epilating this area though the compact size allows it to fit on the smaller area of the underarms.
+The cord can get in the way epilating this area through the compact size allows it to fit on the smaller area of the underarms.

 You’d have to have a pretty high pain threshold to use this on these parts.